tfh0007/Home-Automations/README.md

 # About This Project
-- A collection of scripts that control logic and allow for custom automations in a home environment
+- A collection of scripts that control logic and allow for custom automations in a connected home environment
 - Was originally designed as a way of assisting my Grandmother to have easier control over her house in addition to having added security with alerts and warnings in the event of trouble
 - The project was later expanded with a seprate Hub to control an apartment
 - The logic was written using webCoRE